pitt-cdm/2019spring/plans/lesson-14.md

 ### More brainstorming, and hand-drawn site sketches (20 min)
 Before we get into the weeds of finding the html that will execute our vision for a site – a process which can often produce the distracting kinds of difficulty – it can be useful to get a sense of how we would ideally *want* to organize our site.
 We're going to do a little drawing, but first, a little reflective writing.

 1. Take out, if you have them, your notes from last time about possible project pitches.
-If you don't, or if you're inclined to do so, **take a minute or two to brainstorm again**: (2 min)
-> What have you begun to learn, and what, especially, haven't you begun to learn?
+If you don't, or if you're inclined to do so, **take a minute or two to brainstorm again**: (2 min) <blockquote>What have you begun to learn, and what, especially, haven't you begun to learn?
 What skills do you want to have practiced before the semester is over?
-Can you think of any projects you might compose over the next month or so that would help you get that practice?
+Can you think of any projects you might compose over the next month or so that would help you get that practice?</blockquote>
 2. Choose one of these skills or projects to work with for now.
 Mark it in some way.
 Then ask yourself: **What are all the parts of this?** What steps, or pieces, or roles, are involved? **Make a quick list, without diving into any one item.** (2 min)
 3. I'm going to interrupt you now and ask you to set aside the list, just for now, and ask: **What's the heart of this?** What's the essential component?
 What's the value proposition for your classmates to join you in this project?
 Write down whatever comes.
 (2 min)
 4. Okay.
 So whether that worked or not, you should now have at least a small list of things that could belong in your web-based pitch.
 Given what's essential, and given the principles of designing for attention we learned earlier, make a quick sketch of a website's landing page.
 (5-10 min)